coreruleset/go-ftw/README.md

 With the configuration, you can set paths for your environment, enable and disable features and you can also use it to alter the test results.

-The config file has four basic values:
+The config file has six basic settings:

 * `logfile` : path to WAF log with alert messages, relative or absolute
-* `logmarkerheadername` : name of a HTTP header used for marking log messages, usually `X-CRS-TEST` (see [How log parsing works](https://github.com/coreruleset/go-ftw#how-log-parsing-works) below)
 * `testoverride` : a list of things to override (see "Overriding tests" below)>
 * `mode` : "default" or "cloud" (only change it if you need "cloud")
+* `logmarkerheadername` : name of a HTTP header used for marking log messages, usually `X-CRS-TEST` (see [How log parsing works](https://github.com/coreruleset/go-ftw#how-log-parsing-works) below)
+* `maxmarkerretries` : the maximum number of times the search for log markers will be repeated; each time an additional request is sent to the web server, eventually forcing the log to be flushed
+* `maxmarkerloglines` the maximum number of lines to search for a marker before aborting

+You can probably leave the last three alone, they are set to sane defaults.

 __Example with absolute logfile__: